treeverse/lakeFS/docs/index.md

 If you execute any of these actions, adopting lakeFS will speed up development and deployment cycles, reduce the chance of incorrect data making it into production, and make it less painful in the event it does.

-Through its versioning engine, lakeFS enables the following built-in operations familiar from git:
+Through its versioning engine, lakeFS enables the following built-in operations familiar from Git:

 * **branch:** a consistent copy of a repository, isolated from other branches and their changes.
 Initial creation of a branch is a metadata operation that does not duplicate objects.
 * **commit:** an immutable checkpoint containing a complete snapshot of a repository.
-* **merge:** performed between two branches –– merges atomically update one branch with the changes from another.
+* **merge:** performed between two branches &mdash; merges atomically update one branch with the changes from another.
 * **revert:** return a repo to the exact state of a previous commit.
 * **tag:** an immutable pointer to a single commit with a readable name.